-Once approved, it may take up to 6-8 weeks for processing, cutting the check and mailing it to the address indicated in the application.
+Once approved, it may take up to 12 weeks for processing, cutting the check, and mailing it to the address indicated on the application.
 Checks will arrive from the Schulze Family Foundation.

-plus any other team members to be able to view and edit the submission.
-Note: Only the team advisor should complete the approval question. *
+Plus, any other team members to be able to view and edit the submission.
+Note: Only the team advisor should complete the approval form.*

 Can our team be just one person?

 No, the minimum team size is 2 undergraduate students.
 One of the goals of e-Fest is to promote entrepreneurial networking as well as effective communication.
 The right team can help make a big difference!

 Can our team have graduate students?
 Or graduated undergraduates?

 No. Undergraduates only, but having graduated in December of the last full-term school year is allowed.

 Is it OK if our venture already has sales?